lemay-ai/Classifying-Computer-Screenshots/README.md

 # Classifying-Computer-Screenshots
-A supervised computer screen classifier
+This repository holds the code for training various image classifiers to classify computer screen images.

-See the file "<a href="https://github.com/lemay-ai/Classifying-Computer-Screenshots/blob/master/Classifying%20Computer%20Screenshots.ipynb">Classifying Computer Screenshots.ipynb</a>"
+For more details see: <a href="https://github.com/lemay-ai/Classifying-Computer-Screenshots/blob/master/Classifying%20Computer%20Screenshots.ipynb">Classifying Computer Screenshots.ipynb</a>